Download the BSGE Constitution in pdf here.

 d) The Hon.
 Treasurer who shall hold Office for four years.
 He/she shall be eligible for re-election for a further two years but shall then resign from the Council unless elected Vice-President.
 He shall not be eligible for election as an elected Council Member for at least three years.
 The Treasurer is empowered to sign cheques, bank drafts or money orders on behalf of the Society to a maximum of £5,000.
 Cheques in excess of this amount should be countersigned by an Officer of the Society.
 The Treasurer is empowered to deposit funds on behalf of the Society in Bank accounts approved by the Council.

 e) Method of Election- When an Officer post becomes vacant a proposal form for nomination of the replacement should be sent to all members and be available on the website three months prior to the AGM.
 Election will be conducted by post or electronically if more than one member is nominated.
-Voting shall be open to every Annual Member and Honorary Fellow; a single transferable vote system will be used.
+Voting shall be open to every Annual Member and Honorary Fellow; First Past the Post vote system will be used.
 Elected Officers will take office at the end of the AGM after the outcome of the vote is announced.

 f) Any informal action by the Council may be taken without a meeting provided prior written or valid email consent of two other members is obtained.
 One of the members should be the President or Vice President.

 g) An Officer may be removed from Office by a majority vote at any AGM.
 Prior notice of intent must be given in writing to all members at least three months in advance.